Sean Williams (author): Early life and education

 Williams was born in Whyalla, South Australia on 23 May 1967.

 He studied sciences and music at Pulteney Grammar School and matriculated third in his year (1984), topping the state for Musical composition.
 That same year, he won the Young Composer's Award for a theme and three variations for string quartet with flute, oboe and trumpet soloists called "Release of Anger".

-He then went to Adelaide University and studied a Bachelor of Economics and wrote for the student newspaper On Dit.
-He completed a Master of Arts in Creative Writing at Adelaide University in 2005 and was in 2010 a PhD candidate at the same institution.
+He then went to the Adelaide University and studied a Bachelor of Economics and wrote for the student newspaper On Dit.
+He completed a Master of Arts in Creative Writing at the Adelaide University in 2005.
+In 2013, he was awarded a PhD from the same institution.

 Writing career

-He is the author of over eighty published short stories and thirty-nine novels, including Twinmaker and (with Garth Nix) the Troubletwisters series.
+He is the author of over one hundred and forty published short stories and sixty books, including Twinmaker and (with Garth Nix) the Troubletwisters series.
 He has co-written three books in the Star Wars: New Jedi Order series.
-His novelisation of Star Wars: The Force Unleashed was the first novelisation of a computer game to debut at #1 on the "New York Times" bestseller list.
+His novelisation of Star Wars: The Force Unleashed debuted at #1 on the "New York Times" bestseller list, the first novelisation of a computer game to do so.

 Other roles

 Williams was Chair of the SA Writers' Centre from 2001 to 2003, and is one of only three lifetime members of that institution.
-Williams has also tutored for the Clarion South Workshop, was a previous winner of the Writers of the Future contest, and is now a judge for the same.
+Williams has also tutored for the Clarion South Workshop, was a previous winner of the Writers of the Future contest, and remains a judge for the same.

+In 2017, Williams visited Casey Station on an Arts Fellowship awarded by the Australian Antarctic Division.

+Since 2019, Williams has taught Creative Writing at Flinders University.

+Under the pseudonym, theadelaidean, Williams makes ambient and experimental music released mainly through Projekt Records.
+In July 2024, Projekt released the double CD Parallels, his first collaboration with Steve Roach.
+Some of Williams' music has appeared in film and on the stage, such as for the award-nominated short film "Life Savings" (which screened at the St Kilda Short Film Festival in 2024) and the score for the 2023 South Australian Ruby Awards-nominated multimedia work Bárbaros.
+A presentation of his album Hyperaurea appeared in the 2024 Adelaide Fringe.